BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Among the singing tips for song selection, a tricky one is to select a commanding song which speaks for you.
 Select something extraordinary which the judges have never heard before.
 It can enhance your chances of selection.
 Sometimes it may backfire.

 Another critical factor is that your performance should reflect your personality.
 As if you have a raw attitude, then you must choose an energetic number.

-Search for songs that are suitable for your voice and vocal ability that can make you comfortable in singing, and where you can utilize your energy in rendering a great performance.
+Search for songs from the best vocal songs, that are suitable for your voice and vocal ability that can make you comfortable in singing, and where you can utilize your energy in rendering a great performance.